Kheengz

-King Bawa (born 8 July 1992), better known by his stage name as Kheengz, is a Nigerian rapper and actor born in the Northern part of Nigeria.
+King Bawa (born 8 July 1992), better known by his stage name as Kheengz, is a Nigerian rapper and actor, born in the Northern part of Nigeria.
 He currently works under his own independent record label called YFK Entertainment.
 His debut album Voice of Arewa was released 25 December 2019 was a huge success up north.
-His single I Am North made wave in the music scene as it is about stereotyping arewa.
+His single I Am North made waves in the music scene as it is about stereotyping arewa.

 Early life

 Kheengz was born in Zaria, Kaduna and was raised in Bida, Niger.
-He is of Kadara ethnicity.
-He was the third of six children.
-He earned a Bachelor's degree in Civil Engineering from Ahmadu Bello University, Zaria.
+He is of Kadara ethnicity and the third of six children.
+He earned a bachelor's degree in Civil Engineering from Ahmadu Bello University, Zaria.

 Career

 Kheengz began writing rap songs while in secondary school in 2006.
 He started recording in 2010 at university.
 He released a cover of Sarkodie's hit song You Go Kill Me (Azonto) and later freestyled Ice Prince's hit song Aboki, which got him the attention from M.I Abaga.